- Australians in pension phase before July 2017

 Note: The $1.6 million transfer balance cap applies to each individual, which means a couple could have up to $1.6 million each in separate pension accounts.
 For many current retirees, a single pension account in an individual’s name supports a couple, and the $1.6 million transfer balance cap applies in this circumstance, rather than the cumulative $3.2 million cap.

-Important: Any transition-to-retirement pension (TRIP) accounts do not count towards the $1.6 million transfer balance cap, because from 1 July 2017, TRIPs are not treated as accounts in retirement phase (for the purposes of securing a tax exemption on TRIP account earnings, or for securing the 15% pension tax offset).
+Important: Any transition-to-retirement pension (TRIP) accounts do not count towards the $1.6 million transfer balance cap, because from 1 July 2017, TRIPs are not treated as accounts in retirement phase (for the purposes of securing a tax exemption on TRIP account earnings).

 How will the $1.6 million transfer balance cap work?